Protein biosynthesis: Cleavage

 Shows a post-translational modification of the protein by protease cleavage, illustrating that pre-existing bonds are retained even if when the polypeptide chain is cleaved.

 Cleavage of proteins is an irreversible post-translational modification carried out by enzymes known as proteases.
 These proteases are often highly specific and cause hydrolysis of a limited number of peptide bonds within the target protein.
 The resulting shortened protein has an altered polypeptide chain with different amino acids at the start and end of the chain.
-This post-translational modification often alters the proteins function, the protein can be inactivated or activated by the cleavage and can display new biological activities.
+This post-translational modification often alters the protein's function; the protein can be inactivated or activated by the cleavage and can display new biological activities.